Import the messy reality, not the ideal

 Downloadable template

-Vendee Pro’s export uses the same column set as the import, so a catalog you build in Vendee Pro can be downloaded, archived, or used as a starting point for the next vendor’s file.
+The import page includes a downloadable template with sample rows for both simple and variant products — a clean starting point when you’re shaping a vendor file.
+Vendee Pro’s export uses the same format, so a catalog you build here can be downloaded, archived, or reused as the basis for the next vendor’s file.

 Background processing

-For vendor catalogs that aren’t in CSV form — a PDF line sheet, an XLSX with non-standard headers, a photo of a printed catalog page — the AI assistant accepts file attachments directly.
-Drop the file into a chat, and the assistant extracts a structured product list, shows you a confirm card with every line, and creates the records only after you approve.
-That path handles the messy formats the direct CSV importer can’t.
+When a catalog isn’t a tidy CSV — a PDF line sheet, an XLSX with non-standard headers, even a photo of a printed catalog page — drop it straight into a chat with our AI assistant.
+It reads the file, extracts a structured product list, and shows you every line on a confirm card; the records are created only after you approve.
+It’s the same advanced engine that drafts purchase orders from Faire, NuOrder, and Joor files.

 Frequently asked questions